 So, let’s compare lo mein and chow mein, shall we?

-So, what’s the difference between lo mein and chow mein?
 The main distinction between the two is already in their names.
-Chow mein or chow mian ( 炒面) translates to stir-fried noodles, whereas lo mein or lo mian (捞面) means mixed or tossed noodles in the Cantonese dialect.
+In the Cantonese dialect, chow mein or chow mian ( 炒面) translates to stir-fried noodles, whereas lo mein or lo mian (捞面) means mixed or tossed noodles.

 The ingredients of these two Asian dishes tend to be very similar overall, with little variation.
-So, what are chow mein and lo mein noodles made with?
-For both of these dishes, the main ingredient is egg noodles made with wheat flour, water, and egg.
+Their difference in texture would make you think they use different noodles.
+However, for both of these dishes, the main ingredient is egg noodles made with wheat flour, water, and egg.

-It’s different from the traditional Pad Thai recipe that uses rice noodles.
-It’s best to use freshly-made batches of egg noodles for lo mein, whereas you can opt to use either fresh or dried noodles for chow mein.
-If you don’t have any at home, you can also use fettuccine or linguine pasta to substitute.
+It’s different from the traditional pad thai recipe that uses rice noodles.
+It’s best to use freshly-made batches of egg noodles for lo mein as it gives the dish a more tender and chewier bite.
+In comparison, you can opt to use either fresh or dried noodles for chow mein.
+If you don’t have any at home, you can use fettuccine or linguine pasta to substitute.

-Much like pasta, you have to pre-cook the egg noodles first before combining them with other ingredients.
-For chow mein, parboil (partly cook) fresh or dried noodles for around five to six minutes (just until it’s al dente or firm to the bite).
+As established, the noodles of these dishes are prepared differently and as a result, they differ in texture and mouthfeel.
+But much like pasta, you have to pre-cook the egg noodles first before combining them with other ingredients.
+For chow mein, parboil (partly cook) fresh or dried egg noodles for around five to six minutes (just until it’s al dente or firm to the bite).